 If you need help putting these concepts into practice, don't hesitate to give our staff a call.
 Our counselors would be more than happy to discuss your situation with you over the phone.
 They can also provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
 You can contact our Counseling Department at this number.

-In this iQuestions video from Focus on the Family, Gary Smalley offers ideas on what to do when your wife thinks you don't communicate well, and explains the six levels of communication.
+Communicating in a Meaningful Way: Gary Smalley offers ideas on what to do when your wife thinks you don't communicate well, and explains the six levels of communication.